 JACKSONVILLE, Fla. – Details within this story have been updated following a federal judge’s ruling filed Oct.
 12, 2022, and the new redistricting process that followed.

-A federal judge moved to throw out Jacksonville’s newly-drawn city council and school board district map.
+The decision comes months after the judge moved to throw out Jacksonville’s newly-drawn city council and school board district map.

 A proposed map was created in the fall of 2021, based on new Census data for the county.
 The graphic below shows the approved map (now thrown out by the judge), and what districts looked like before.